-The Big Bend parks managed by the Texas Parks and Wildlife Department and supported by Compadres del Rancho Grande encompass over 300,000 acres of Chihuahuan desert ecosystem.
-For more information about our work with the parks, click here to download our brochure.
+The Big Bend parks managed by the Texas Parks and Wildlife Department and supported by Compadres del Rancho Grande encompass over 350,000 acres of Chihuahuan desert ecosystem.

-Big Bend Ranch State Park is located along the Rio Grande and is adjacent to Big Bend National Park.
+Big Bend Ranch State Park is located along the Rio Grande west of Big Bend National Park.
 It is Texas’ largest state park.
-Within this rugged and remote park is La Sauceda Complex which is made up of a three-bedroom ranch house and the Sauceda Lodge Bunk House, both available for guests.
+In the interior of the park is La Sauceda Complex.
+Sauceda includes park headquarters and the Sauceda Lodge Bunk House.
 Primitive camping and backpacking sites are also available, as well as many opportunities for adventure: 23 miles of river frontage, 66 miles of trails, including some trails for mountain biking and horseback riding.

 For more information about Big Bend Ranch State Park, go to:

-The Barton Warnock Environmental Education Center serves as the eastern gateway to Big Bend Ranch State Park.
+The Barton Warnock Environmental Education Center is the eastern gateway to Big Bend Ranch State Park.
 The Center houses interpretive displays covering the geology, archeology, history and natural history of the Big Bend region.
 It also has a gift shop, book store, and a two-acre botanical garden.

 For more information about the Barton Warnock Environmental Education Center, go to: http://www.tpwd.state.tx.us/spdest/findadest/parks/barton_warnock/